How to Lay a Patio

 Step 8

-After this, you’ll need to allow time for drying, so remember to cover the surface with a plastic sheet and weigh down the edging with bricks overnight.
-This will allow sufficient time for the slab-layer to dry.
+After this, you’ll need to allow time for curing, so remember to cover the surface with a plastic sheet and weigh down the edging with bricks for between 24 and 48 hours (depending on manufacturer guidelines).
+This will also prevent it from getting wet should it rain before completing the job.

 How to Lay a Patio step 8